 SCALE MAVRIC

-A continuous energy radiation transport simulation was performed in the SCALE MAVRIC sequence which utilizes automated variance reduction techniques along with the traditional Monte Carlo transport calculation.
+A continuous-energy radiation transport simulation was performed in the SCALE MAVRIC sequence which utilizes automated variance reduction techniques along with the traditional Monte Carlo transport calculation.
 The three SSR sources were mapped over to SCALE by approximating the behavior with source definitions.
 The total fluence of neutrons passing through the front, back, and cylindrical SSR surfaces were 6.5 × 1014, 3.5 × 1012, and 2.4 × 1012, respectively.
 The front source was ap- proximated as a point with the strength determined from a the spherical divergence (1/R2) of the source neutrons to the front facing surface.
 The back source was a disk, and the cylinder was four equal strength line sources facing ETA and emitting in 2π.
 Ideally, the cylindrical source could be mapped over with a cylindrical source; however, the reference directions for emission in SCALE are in Cartesian coordinates.
 The benchmarking of the mapping of MCNP to SCALE was performed by com- paring the reactions in the foil pack and neutron flux in the HEU foil.
 Two key aspects were important to determining a goodness of fit.
-First, the magnitude of the reaction difference between the continuous MCNP and MAVRIC results was nearly equivalent to about 1%.
+First, the magnitude of the reaction difference between the continuous MCNP and MAVRIC results was nearly equivalent to 1%.
 Second, there is not a systematic pattern to the differences between the threshold or thermal reactions modeled in SCALE and MCNP.
 A com- parison between MCNP and SCALE MAVRIC reactions products in the foils and

 fissions is summarized in Table 1.